-The rapid growth of social media has changed the way we interact with one another.
+The rapid growth of social media and social advertising has changed the way we interact with one another.
 These channels have been established to allow us all (well, anyone with internet access) to share, connect, interact and collaborate.
 Essentially, social platforms amplify our voices and that is exactly what makes these communication channels great.

 However, despite many of us living in countries that embrace and encourage the use of social media – President Obama is considered the “Social Media President” thanks to his 2008 campaign and Prime Minister Cameron is active on many social platforms – there are several countries who censor these mediums.